Our Mission

 MRGPRX2 = MAS-Related G Protein-Coupled Receptor X2

-GLP-1R = Glucagon-Like Peptide 1 Receptor.
+GLP-1R = Glucagon-Like Peptide 1 Receptor

 GIPR = Gastric Inhibitory Polypeptide Receptor